Meet the Members of the Kris Lindahl Team

 Kris Lindahl | Team Leader, Author and All-Around Nice Guy

-What do you get when you combine an avid fisherman with one of the country’s leading real estate agents?
-A new home at your price and your terms, complete with directions to the area’s best, secret fishing holes!
+What do you get when you combine an avid fisherman with one of the country's leading real estate minds?
+The home of your dreams PLUS directions to the area's best and most secret fishing holes!

 Meet Sarah Pickens | Real Estate Dragon-Slayer